google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 title: "Build your first multi-screen site"
 description: "The web is accessible on a huge range of devices from small-screen phones through to huge screen televisions.
 Learn how to build a site that works well across all these devices."
+key-takeaways:
   include-viewport:
     - All pages must include a viewport and make sure it has the recommended configuration.
   test-page:
     - Set up your environment to be able to easily test
     - Use Chrome Dev Tools
   flesh-out:
     - Before you start, understand the content you need to display (text, images, tables and videos)
     - Start with the narrow viewport first (in many cases a mobile device) - often this is called Mobile first development
   great-form:
     - Use labels to let the user quickly focus on the field
     - Use placeholders to give an indication about the data to enter in the field
     - Use common names to help the user auto fill their forms
     - Use semantic types to help the user enter data quickly
   add-images:
     - Use the highest DPI possible for your source
     - Each source image should be made for 2x DPI and 1x DPI
     - Highly compress all your images
   add-video:
     - Use the highest DPI possible for your source
     - Each source image should be made for 2x DPI and 1x DPI
     - Highly compress all your images
   make-responsive:
     - Always start with a narrow viewport first and scale out
     - Base your breakpoints off when you need to adapt the content
     - Create a high-level vision of your layout across major breakpoints
 collection: getting-started
 ---
 The web is accessible on a huge range of devices from small-screen phones